 Moreover, for the green energy used by network node, it can be generated at the site or delivered from the grid.
 For example, on-site wind power generation equipment is installed together with a network node, so the network node can use the green energy conveniently.
 For the network node which uses the green energy delivered from the grid, the energy transmission loss should be taken into account.
 From the perspective of carbon emission reduction, the network node powered by on-site green energy should be prioritized over the network node powered by green energy far away.

-In the following use case, telecom operator provides communication service to subscribers considering the energy of network node.
-Here the energy denote energy type (e.g. green energy, non-green energy, or the ratio of green energy) and energy location (e.g. energy at the site or delivered from grid). the energy sources information of the network nodes, the UE can access the network nodes with more green energy.
-Besides, during the data delivery, the 5G system can select the connection path with more green energy for the UE.
+In the following use case, telecom operator provides communication service to subscribers considering the energy related characteristics of network node.
+Here the energy related characteristics denote energy type (e.g. green energy, non-green energy, or the ratio of green energy) and energy location (e.g. energy at the site or delivered from grid).
+By taking the energy related characteristics of the network nodes into account, the UE can be served by the network nodes with more green energy.
+Besides, during the data delivery, the 5G system can select the connection path with more green energy for the UE in a best effort manner.

 5.y.2 Pre-conditions